ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 **Wide (Wide) Design:**

 ![Wide about sketch](about-final-wide.jpeg)
+This is a sketch of the wide version of the about page.
+We chose to center the image slideshow, and make the events list a sidebar.

+Edit: We decided to eliminate the list of events, as we already have an entire page dedicated to events.
+We replaced it with a button that leads to the brothers page, because our user testing revealed that users did not notice the page as much as we were hoping.

+Edit: We decided to make our gallery take the form of a slideshow, with buttons to choose which photo to see that were not thumbnails of the photos.
+This is because we ended up with an odd number of photos, and thought it would look better this way.
-![Wide brothers sketch, before clicking modal](brothers-final-wide-1.jpeg) we liked this layout because it show cases all of the brother's faces in a neat way.
+![Wide brothers sketch, before clicking modal](brothers-final-wide-1.jpeg) We liked this layout because it show cases all of the brother's faces in a neat way.
 It is also similar to what the composite looks like, which is a common thing that must fraternities have.
 The interactivity is when you click on the picture it will pop up a blub about the brother.

+Edit: the client had trouble getting content for this page to us in a timely manner, so we reduced the page to four photos with quotes based on what the client was able to provide.
+We also added the brothers' names and roles beneath their photos per the suggestion of one of our user testing participants.
 ![Wide brothers sketch, after clicking modal](brothers-final-wide-2.jpeg) When the image is clicked, a modal will pop up with a description of the brother and maybe a funny quote from them.
 We thought this was a good use of interactivity because you can learn more about brothers of the chapter.
 ![Wide events sketch](events-final-wide.jpeg)